Car Allowance Rebate System: Engine disablement and scrappage criteria

-The outlined procedure says that running the engine at 2,000 RPM "should disable the engine within a few minutes"; if not, then allow the engine to cool off before repeating the procedure.
-Hazards associated with the intentional overheating and destruction of the engine include rupturing radiator and hot water/steam, motor oil ejection, toxic fumes, and fire.
+The outlined procedure described running the engine at 2,000 RPM "should disable the engine within a few minutes"; if not, then the engine should be allowed to cool off before repeating the procedure.
+Hazards associated with the intentional overheating and destruction of the engine include rupturing the radiator and hot water/steam, motor oil ejection, toxic fumes, and fire.

-By completely disabling the engine, the CARS program avoids recycling schemes such as the one discovered in Germany, where authorities found that an estimated 50,000 scrapped vehicles have been exported to Africa and Eastern Europe, where newer, safer cars of the type being destroyed in the West are prohibitively expensive, In contrast with the U.S. program, the German program only requires dealers to drop off the scrapped vehicles at junkyards, thus allowing the illegal exports.
+By completely disabling the engine, the CARS program avoided recycling schemes such as encountered in Germany, where authorities found that an estimated 50,000 scrapped vehicles were exported to Africa and Eastern Europe, where newer, safer cars of the type being destroyed in the West are prohibitively expensive.
+In contrast with the U.S. program, the German program only required dealers to drop off the scrapped vehicles at junkyards, thus allowing the illegal exports.

-Auto recyclers and dismantlers have criticized the program due to requirements that the engine is to be disabled to prevent re-use of the car.
-To auto recyclers, a car's engine is considered to be the most valuable part of a junked car.
+Auto recyclers and dismantlers criticized the U.S. program due to the requirement that the engine be disabled to prevent re-use of the car.
+To auto recyclers, a car's engine is considered the most valuable part of a junked car.
 Some recyclers refused to participate in the program, as well, due to the limited profit potential of junking a vehicle brought in under CARS.

 Tracking VINs to avoid fraud

 After Hurricane Katrina, vehicles that were declared total losses in one state were transferred to other states and resold to unsuspecting consumers with clean titles, a process known as title washing.
-The federal government used a few strategies to avoid a similar situation occurring with vehicles from the CARS program, where “clunkers” would be illegally retitled and resold to consumers.
+The federal government used a few strategies to avoid a similar situation occurring with vehicles from the CARS program, where "clunkers" would be illegally retitled and resold to consumers.

 One involved the National Motor Vehicle Title Information System (NMVTIS), a federal program originally set up in 1992 to help deter vehicle theft.
-The CARS program required recyclers to report the Vehicle Identification Numbers (VINs) and the status of “clunker” to the NMVTIS.
+The CARS program required recyclers to report the Vehicle Identification Numbers (VINs) and the status of "clunker" to the NMVTIS.
 The searchable database would then provide that information to consumers, for a fee.

 The federal government also partnered with providers of VIN-based vehicle history reports, such as CARFAX.
-The National Highway Traffic Safety Administration (NHTSA) submitted the VINs from the 700,000+ “clunkers” to CARFAX and other vehicle history providers.
-NHTSA and CARFAX also used the information to create a free “clunker check service,” which allowed a user to submit a VIN and determine immediately if it had been reported as a salvage vehicle.
+The National Highway Traffic Safety Administration (NHTSA) submitted the VINs from the 700,000+ "clunkers" to CARFAX and other vehicle history providers.
+NHTSA and CARFAX also used the information to create a free "clunker check service," which allowed a user to submit a VIN and determine immediately if it had been reported as a salvage vehicle.